-The objective of a quote engine is to show one of the best prices on life insurance, narrowed by your own personal medical history and requirements.
+The objective of an engine is to show one of the best prices on life insurance, narrowed by your own personal medical history and requirements.

 This will be your personal demographic information like your sex, whether or not you have a history of tobacco usage, along with your date of birth.